 Advanced placement may be considered for applicants who have specialized training in high school, college, university, other business or technical institutions, or for those applicants who have significant work experience in a particular field.
-The evaluation of any student request for advanced placement will be made by the Campus President prior to the beginning of classes.
+The Campus President will make the evaluation of any student request for advanced placement prior to the beginning of classes.
 Official transcripts are required for advanced placement evaluation.

-Upon qualifying for advanced placement in a course or courses, appropriate credit will be given to the student, and the student will not be required to take the course or courses at Laurel Technical Institute.
+Upon qualifying for advanced placement in a course or courses, appropriate credit will be given to the student, and the student will not be required to take the course or courses at Laurel.
 Advanced placement is indicated on the transcript with an "AP" and will not be used in calculating the grade point average, but will count toward academic progress.